MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-cortana.md

 ![Default settings](~/media/channels/cortana-defaultsettings.png)

+>!NOTE: Cortana does not currently support the use of Azure Active Directory (AAD) Account authentication.
+You will need to use a Microsoft Account (MSA) to successfully publish your bot to Cortana.

 ## General bot information

 Under the **Manage user identity through connected services section** press the option to enable it.
 Fill in the form.